What you need to know about the NFL playoffs

 When do the playoffs start?

-The first round will feature three games Saturday and three more Sunday.
-The division round will occur Jan.
+The first round will feature three games Saturday and three more the following day, Jan.
+10. The division round will occur Jan.
 16 and 17.
 Conference championships will take place Jan.
 24, with the winners of the two games advancing to the Super Bowl on Feb.
 7.

 Which teams are in the playoffs?